haress1344/Hello-World/README.md

 # Hello-World
-I've just trying to studying this github
+I've just trying to studying this github editing